-Privacy cryptocurrencies continue to occupy a unique position in crypto markets in May 2026.
+Privacy cryptocurrencies occupy a unique position in crypto markets in June 2026.
 As blockchain surveillance tools become more sophisticated and governments tighten compliance expectations, privacy-focused projects remain relevant for users seeking confidentiality, censorship resistance, and financial autonomy.

 At the same time, regulatory pressure has reshaped the sector.
 Exchange delistings, liquidity fragmentation, and compliance concerns mean that investors now evaluate privacy tokens not just on anonymity strength, but also on accessibility, ecosystem activity, and long-term survivability.